About us Remuneration Committee Terms of Reference

 7.3 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.

 7.4 The Committee shall make available its terms of reference on the Company’s website.

 8.1 The Chairperson of the Committee should make him or herself available at each Annual General Meeting of the company to answer questions concerning the Committee’s work.

-8.2 The Committee shall arrange for periodic reviews of its own performance and, at least once a year, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board of directors for approval.
+8.2 The Committee shall arrange for periodic reviews of its own performance and, at least once a year, review its terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval.

 8.3 The Committee shall have access to sufficient resources in order to carry out its duties, including access to the Company Secretary for assistance as required and be provided with appropriate and timely training, both in the form of an induction programme for new members and on an on-going basis for all members.

 8.4 The Committee shall give due consideration to laws, regulations and any published guidelines or recommendations regarding the remuneration of directors of listed companies and formation and operation of share schemes as appropriate.

 8.5 Through the Chairperson of the Board, ensure that the Company maintains contact as required with its principal shareholders about remuneration.